luciangreen/Starlog/IMPLEMENTATION_SUMMARY_CALL_TO_VARIABLE.md

 ## Files Modified

-1. `starlog_in_prolog.pl`: Added three new predicates and updated module exports
+1. `starlog.pl`: Added three new predicates and updated module exports
 2. `README.md`: Added documentation for the new predicates
 3. `tests/test_call_to_variable.pl`: Comprehensive test suite (new file)
 4. `demo_call_to_variable.pl`: Demonstration examples (new file)